Staatsexamen, Universität Tübingen; M.A., Ph.D., Yale University

 Chair, German Department

 I am a comparatist intrigued by questions of national, regional, and cultural space.
+I am a member of the Research Editorial Committee of EuropeNow (Council of European Studies).

 I have taught at the University of California at Berkeley and at the Freie Universität Berlin, and -- as visiting professor -- at Brandeis University and M.I.T.
 I am currently the faculty director of Wellesley's Berlin Program.